-More recently, President Donald Trump has made statements that suggest he plans to seek repeal of all or portions of the Affordable Care Act ("ACA"), and has stated that he will ask Congress to replace the current legislation with new legislation.
-There is uncertainty with respect to the impact President Trump's Administration may have, if any, and any changes likely will take time to unfold, and could have an impact on coverage and reimbursement for healthcare items and services covered by plans that were authorized by the ACA.
-However, we cannot predict the ultimate content, timing or effect of any healthcare reform legislation or the impact of potential legislation on us.
+The Trump Administration and certain members of Congress have made various efforts to repeal all or portions of the Affordable Care Act ("ACA"), including suspending the penalties for failing to comply with the individual insurance mandate, removing funds designed to drive enrollment in the program and coming within a single vote in the U.S. Senate of repealing the ACA altogether.
+There is uncertainty with respect to the impact future actions by the Trumps Administration or Congress may have and any changes likely will take time to unfold, and could have an impact on coverage and reimbursement for healthcare items and services covered by plans that were authorized by the ACA.
+However, we cannot predict the ultimate content, timing or effect of any further healthcare reform legislation or the impact of potential legislation on us.
 In addition, other legislative changes have been proposed and adopted since the ACA was enacted.
 These changes included aggregate reductions to Medicare payments to providers of up to 2% per fiscal year, effective April 1, 2013, which, due to subsequent legislative amendments, will stay in effect through 2025 unless additional Congressional action is taken.
 In January 2013, President Obama signed into law the American Taxpayer Relief Act of 2012, which, among other things, reduced Medicare payments to several providers, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
-These new laws may result in additional reductions in Medicare and other healthcare funding, which could have a material adverse effect on customers for our drugs, if approved, and accordingly, our financial operations.
+These laws may result in additional reductions in Medicare and other healthcare funding, which could have a material adverse effect on customers for our drugs, if approved, and accordingly, our financial operations.